-Federal regulations require that students make satisfactory academic progress according to institutional policy in order to receive federal Title IV funds.
+Federal regulations require that students make satisfactory academic progress (SAP) according to institutional policy in order to receive federal Title IV funds.
 Randolph College also requires that students meet these standards in order to maintain eligibility for institutional funds.
-Financial Aid conducts a review of student progress every June.
+Financial Aid conducts a review of student progress every June in accordance with the Ineligibility and Probation Status Report from the Office of the Provost.